 As required by our OGMP 2.0 membership, in 2024 Williams approved a Scope 1 methane intensity target of 0.0375% methane emitted/methane throughput by 2028.
 We submitted our first annual OGMP 2.0 report covering 2023 at Level 3 and are progressing to Level 4 reporting for 2024.
+In addition,

-In addition, Williams will be required to demonstrate a plan to achieve OGMP 2.0 Gold Standard.
-Williams must report all assets with material emissions at Level 4 with demonstrated progress to Level 5 within three years for operated assets and five years for non-operated joint venture assets.
-Through our technology investments and industry
+Williams will be required to demonstrate a plan to achieve OGMP 2.0 Gold Standard.
+Williams will report all material emissions at Level 5 within five years for operated assets and seven years for non-operated assets.
+Through our technology investments and industry leading QMRV program, Williams is well prepared to achieve a pathway to Gold Standard practices across our infrastructure network.